HISTORY OF THE SOUTH BAY OF LOS ANGELES

 On January 11th, Fremont's men reached the San Fernando Valley.
 Flores, having fled to Mexico after his defeat two days before, was not able to provide reinforcements to the men led by Carillo and Pico, and when Andres Pico surrendered his sword in a Cahuenga rancho house, California's participation in the Mexican-American war had ended. on February 2, 1848, the Treaty of Guadeloupe Hidalgo was signed annexing California to the United States.

 After the Mexican American War of 1846-1848 granted sovereignty over California by the United States, a Land Commission was formed in 1851 to rule on the validity of conflicting Spanish land grant claims.
-In later years, Jose Diego Sepulveda, one of two other brothers and a sister of Juan Capistrano Sepulveda and Jose Loreto Sepulveda (the others being Ygnacio Rafael Sepulveda and Maria Teresa Sepulveda), claimed that his older brothers had executed a Declaration of Trust purporting to have granted an equal ownership interest in the Rancho de los Palos Verdes to all five brothers and sister.
+In later years, descendants of Juan Capistrano Sepulveda claimed that Juan Capistrano Sepulveda and Jose Loreto Sepulveda had executed a Declaration of Trust purporting to have granted an equal ownership interest in the Rancho de los Palos Verdes to all five brothers and sister.

 On December 20,1853, title to Rancho de los Palos Verdes was granted to the Sepulvedas.
 This decision was appealed to the U.S. District Court, which ruled in favor of the Sepulvedas on December 10, 1856, which ruling was appealed to the U.S. Supreme Court.
 The Supreme Court, on March 4, 1858 finally decided not to hear the appeal.
 Final title was conveyed in an 1858 land patent, signed by then-President James Buchanan settling the long running dispute between the Dominquez and Sepulveda families.
 This land patent ceded the Rancho San Pedro totaling approx. 43,000 acres to the Dominguez family, and 31,000 acres of the Palos Verdes Peninsula to the two oldest Sepulveda brothers as the Rancho de los Palos Verdes.